-Deacon, Heweitt, Yang, and Nagata (2000) found fault with the setup of Brown and Hagoort’s (1993) study.
+Deacon, Heweitt, Yang, and Nagata (2000) found fault in the setup of Brown and Hagoort’s (1993) study.
 They postulated that Brown and Hagoort’s study had too long of a stimulus onset time, thus eliminating the early, quick automatic processes.
 Their study replicated that of Brown and Hagoort, but with shorter stimulus onset asynchronies (SOAs).
 SOAs are the time interval between the prime word presentation and the target word appearance.
 Short SOAs are thought to only allow for automatic processing because the controlled, attention based processing has not had time to occur.
 Their study showed the masked primes long enough to enhance priming, while remaining imperceptible.
-Due to their modifications to the study, Deacon et al found equal attenuation for the masked and unmasked primes.
-This would indicate that ASA was taking place, as the masked prime condition did not allow controlled processes to take place.
+Due to their modifications to the study, Deacon et al. found equal attenuation for the masked and unmasked primes.
+This result would indicate that ASA was taking place, as the masked prime condition did not allow controlled processes to take place.

 Kiefer (2002) set about to determine if partial information was obtainable from a masked prime for use in making controlled process decisions about target words.
 In his experiment, judgments requiring information pulled from masked primes were accurate only around the same level as chance guessing, eliminating the chance for controlled processes in the masked event.
 This result indicates that N400 modulation is probably an automatic processing in the form of ASA.

 Letter search is another method used to eliminate semantic priming effects in lexical decision tasks (LDTs).
-A letter search task is a process in which participants must identify whether or not a letter was present in the prime word or not.
-This task eliminates semantic priming in LDT’s, but not in repeated word priming (Friedrich et al. 1991).
+A letter search task is a process in which participants must identify whether or not a letter was present in the prime word.
+This task eliminates semantic priming, but not in repeated word priming (Friedrich et al. 1991).
 Stolz and Besner (1999) stipulate that this finding indicates the prime word is processed at a lexical, but not semantic level, consequently making semantic activation (SA) not automatic.
 In opposition to this, Mari-Beffa et al. (2005) found ERP evidence for semantic processing of the prime word during letter search tasks with the attenuation of the N400.

-The next step in research focused on relatedness of words and how it affects N400 attenuation.
+The next step in EEG research focused on the relatedness of words and how that relatedness affects N400 attenuation.
 Rolke, Heil, Streb, and Hennighausen (2001) used an attention blink rapid serial visual presentation (RSVP) paradigm, which presented words in rapid succession, causing certain words to be missed, or “blinked“.
 The words used in this study were identified as having a strong or weak relation, or being unrelated.
 Strongly related words were identified as being related by the participants, and had the strongest N400 attenuation; weakly related words were sporadically identified as being related by the participants, but showed a slight attenuation of the N400 waveform; and unrelated words were not identified as related, and showed no attenuation.
 This research illustrates a linear relationship between prime-target strength and N400 modulation.

 A linear relationship between prime-target strength and N400 modulation was also found by Kreher, Holcomb, and Kuperberg (2006).
 Their experiment showed strong N400 attenuation for directly related words, moderate attenuation for indirectly related words, and no attenuation for non-related words.
 Their study found specifically that with indirectly related words, or words mediated by a third-party word, such as LION and STRIPES (TIGER) were not identified as related by participants, but showed a moderate N400 attenuation.
 This finding further supports ASA of semantic information.